loeiten/dotfiles/README.md

 # Dotfiles
 Collection of dotfiles to put in `$HOME`.

-Use `makesymlinks.sh` to copy into the homefolder.
+Execute `makesymlinks` to copy into the homefolder.